Configure data sources in Quarkus

 Activate or deactivate datasources

-When a datasource is configured at build time, it is active by default at runtime.
+When a datasource is configured at build time and its URL is set at runtime, it is active by default.
 This means that Quarkus will start the corresponding JDBC connection pool or reactive client when the application starts.

 .